pe3zx/my-infosec-awesome/Offensive.md

 This page will contain my bookmark for offensive tools, briefly categorized based on [MITRE ATT&CK Enterprise Matrix](https://attack.mitre.org/matrices/enterprise/).
 Some links and sections on [README.md](README.md) will be relocated to this page if it's related to offensive tactics and techniques.

+Some tools can be categorized in more than one category.
+But because the current bookmark model doesn't support 1-to-many mapping, I will decide a tool's category based on its ultimate goal.

 - [Reconnaissance/Discovery](#reconnaissancediscovery)
 - [Execution](#execution)
   - [Living Off The Land](#living-off-the-land)